NG0N/BloodwebAutoBuy/README.md

 # Bloodweb AutoBuy
 Automates spending bloodpoints.

+### NOTE: A single user has reported being banned after running this program.
+Make sure you understand the risks of using macros and the end-user license agreements of any games you play.
-## NOTE: Currently does not handle event mystery boxes.
+### NOTE: Currently does not handle event mystery boxes.

 **Support added for common resolutions!**